Courses

 • SOIL 502 (3) Advanced Sustainable Soil Management (Term 2)

-• SOIL 503 (3) Advanced Soil Sampling, Analysis and Data Interpretation (Term 1) (not offered in the 2023/2024 Winter Session)
+• SOIL 503 (3) Advanced Soil Sampling, Analysis and Data Interpretation (Term 1)

-• CONS 340 (3) Introduction to Geographic Information Systems for Forestry and Conservation (Online, Term 1 or Term 2)
+• CONS 340 (3) Introduction to Geographic Information Systems for Forestry and Conservation (Online, Term 1 or Term 2) *Not offered in the 2024/25 academic year.

-• CONS 495 (3) Human Wildlife Conflict (Term 2)
+• CONS 495 (3) Human Wildlife Conflict (Term 2) *Not offered in the 2024/25 academic year.

 • CONS 505 (3) Ecological Restoration (Term 2)